Chicken Marinade

 • You can marinate chicken in a zip-top plastic bag, bowl or baking dish.
 Combine all of the marinade ingredients in the bag, bowl or dish.

-• If desired, before adding the chicken, reserve a few tablespoons of the marinade to brush on the chicken as it cooks.
+• If desired, before adding the chicken, reserve a few tablespoons of the marinade to brush on the chicken during the last few minutes of cook time.

 • If you are using boneless, skinless chicken breasts, it’s best to pound them to an even thickness before adding them to the marinade.
 This helps them to cook evenly and also tenderizes the meat.